-Some of the findings are unsurprising.
-Printed catalogues are very popular among a more mature consumer whereas fashion influencers are pretty much irrelevant for them (only 8% of over 55s follow fashion influencers).
+Some of the findings in the "Just How Influential Are Influencers" study as unsurprising.
+Printed catalogues are very popular among a more mature consumer, whereas fashion influencers are pretty much irrelevant for them (only 8% of over 55s follow fashion influencers).
 Young people do enjoy following fashion influencers (60% of 25-34-year-olds do so) and they also respond well to the content they post.

 However, young people do still like printed magazines and newspaper supplements (29% of young millennials read fashion magazines and are, in fact, the most engaged group when it comes to printed magazines).
 Also, they don’t really feel that much more negatively towards content they know is paid for than that which they know to have been posted for free (despite all the angst surrounding adding a #ad to posts), and the overwhelming majority of them have bought items they have seen on social media.
 Of those consumers who follow fashion influencers 83% sometimes or often buy products they see in their feeds.

 Moreover if people see something on a feed they like they are increasingly likely to visit a retailer’s website or store to seek it out.
 Of course there are some brands that have decided to opt out of social media altogether but those are special cases.